CristianLopez3/tailwind-basis/README.md

 My repo of the udemy course with Brad Traversy, I personally recommended it.

 ## commands
+Basic commands to install and configurate tailwind, if you wanna see more complicate stuff, you can go into the folders and read it
 ```npm
   npm init -y ## create a package.json in our folder
   npm install -D tailwindcss